Flutterwave/Python-v2/README.md

 every x y (where x is a number and y is the period e.g. every 5 months)
 ```

->duration: This is the frequency, it is numeric, e.g. if set to 5 and intervals is set to monthly you would be charged 5 months, and then the subscription stops.
+>duration: This is the frequency, it is numeric.
+For example, if you set `duration` to 5 and `interval` to `monthly`, you would be charged for 5 months, after which the subscription would stop.

-More information can be found [here](https://developer.flutterwave.com/v2.0/reference#create-payment-plan)
+More information can be found [here](https://flutterwave.com/gb/support/my-account/creating-and-cancelling-payment-plans)

-**If duration is not passed, any subscribed customer will be charged indefinitely**
+**If duration is not passed, any subscribed customer will be charged indefinitely.**

-A sample create call is:
+A sample call to create a payment plan is:

 ```py
  res = rave.PaymentPlan.create({